Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 1. Manage Customer Reviews

-Customer review management is essential to how potential customers perceive your brand.
-And although GMB doesn’t allow users to turn off Google reviews, they can flag and report inappropriate or false reviews to maintain the legitimacy of the business operations.
+Customer review management is essential to how potential customers find you when you learn how to set up a Google My Business page.
+Although GMB doesn’t allow users to turn off Google reviews, they can flag and report inappropriate or false reviews to maintain the legitimacy of the business operations.

 If you don’t see the reviewer’s name in the customer database or the review doesn’t mention anything about the product or service, it’s a false review.
 Beyond that, your business may be the victim of “mistaken identity”, where reviewers describe another product or service that doesn’t belong to you.